 Middle School Curriculum

-All teaching is planned and structured, with continuous monitoring of individual progress.
+All teaching is planned and structured, with continuous and rigorous monitoring of individual progress.
+Pupils have access to a wide range of technology in the iMac suite, the Innovation Centre and the Digital Creativity Room.
+Teaching and learning across the curriculum is enhanced by the use of iPads and virtual and augmented reality.
 Support teaching is available for those who need help, together with extension teaching for those who can go further, faster.
 We aim to meet the needs of every child in this critical first stage of their education.

 The principle of "finding the brilliance in every child" drives everything we do.
 Our learning environment consists of both indoor and outdoor provision, incorporating a vibrant cross curricular approach with the children’s interests at the heart of their learning.
 This personalised approach leads to children that are engaged and excited about learning; children who are curious, inquisitive and confident.

 Each topic begins with a ‘sensational start’ launch day where pupils are immersed in a range of multi-sensory activities to spark their curiosity and encourage them to ask questions and make connections.

 We teach a mastery curriculum focused on securing and deepening pupil’s understanding of key concepts through rich, personalised and meaningful experiences.
 They are supported and challenged to reason and apply their knowledge in a range of contexts, differentiated to meet the needs of all children.
 Learning is engaging and practical, ensuring that pupils have first-hand experiences to build foundations from.
 We highly value the development of a rich vocabulary and strong speaking and listening skills.
 We use a ‘Talk for Writing’ approach for our written work, which encompasses a three-stage learning process where children imitate, innovate and invent their own pieces of high quality writing.